|

-Area51 Project - Mike's 2006 Powertek REV:
+Area51 Project - Mike's 2006 Powertek REV: |

 Machine Specs:

-Well it finally happened, after 9 years and over 6000 kilometres, I finally retired Project Renegade and upgraded power, technology, and comfort.
-In February 2012 I purchased a 2006 REV 800 HO short track for a great price as it needed a bunch of work.
-I've stated before that Project Renegade didn't start out as a project at all, well this time Project Powertek is absolutely starting out as a project!
-Prior to purchase I inspected the sled and found that the frame was straight and had not been bent or broken, overall the machine had seen some neglect in the parts replacement department.
+Project Pages: Prior to purchase I inspected the sled and found that the frame was straight and had not been bent or broken, overall the machine had seen some neglect in the parts replacement department.
 As a bonus, the original owner already upgraded to X-package handle bars & windshield, installed a Skidoo skid plate, hand guards, tunnel strengtheners, a riser block and included a factory skidoo trailering cover.
 The sled also features electric start, an upgraded 1.5" Camoplast Intense track, and had no missing panels, parts or grills.

 Beauty is often in the eye of the beholder.
 I had been looking for a sled to replace Project Renegade and wanted something newer yet affordable, a project without getting into major structural repairs.
-I came across this weapon on NLclassifides and checked it out with Mark French.
+I came across this weapon on NL-Classifieds and checked it out with Mark French.
 We looked it over and seen that although it was dirty and plastered with stickers, there was no frame damage, had a lot of accessories, an upgraded 1.5" track, and the plastics were not cracked.
-It did needed some work as the motor was weak and it needed suspension parts replaced.
+It did needed some work as the motor was making noises and it needed suspension parts replaced.
 Based on all this I made a reasonable offer, struck a deal, and brought the sled home.

-February 19, 2012, so it begins!
+February 19, 2012 so it begins!

 This sled needed a good cleaning and a load of monster energy decals removed.
 These were removed slowly by heating them with a heat gun and then removing any residue with 99% pure rubbing alcohol.
 I think the sled breathed a sigh of relief when returned to its original clean lines!